squ1dd13/sdocx2pdf/README.md

 ## Technical details

-This repository contains two crates: `sdocx`, a library crate, and `sdocx2pdf`, the binary crate implementing the tool.
-Both were written by a human (me :wave:). sdocx2pdf is built on the library, which parses the SDOCX format almost completely.[^2] The limitations described above are due to sdocx2pdf not implementing the output logic for all the features of SNotes documents.
+This repository contains two crates: `sdocx`, a library crate, and `sdocx2pdf`, the binary crate implementing the tool. sdocx2pdf is built on the library, which parses the SDOCX format almost completely.[^2] The limitations described above are due to sdocx2pdf not implementing the output logic for all the features of SNotes documents.
 Note that `sdocx2pdf` was written over a long time while I was experimenting with different ways to draw the handwriting, so the code is very messy (right now). `sdocx`, on the other hand, was easier to write, and the code is fairly clean.
 The library features extensive error reporting to make it easier to update when Samsung updates the file format.

 I have mostly focused on handwriting.
 (Accordingly, the way it is converted is stupidly complicated.)
 SDOCX represents handwriting as a list of events.
 A single event gives a position, a